jakov1003/2023_messi_injuries_Python_HTML/messi_injuries.md

-The insight text below this sentence was written by me at the time of making of this project in 2023.
+I wrote the insight text below this sentence at the time of making of this project in 2023.
 I haven't edited it.

 We can notice a pattern in Messi injury record.
 Look at the lowpoints of his injuries in three periods: before the age of 21, between the ages of 21 and 29 and after and including the age of 30.
 The extent varies, but before the age of 21 and after the age of 29 the lengths of his shortest injuries in those two periods of his career are bigger than the lengths of his shortest injuries between the ages of 21 and 29.